Mathematics Teacher Education Program

 The undergraduate program requires a major in the Department of Mathematics or in the Department of Applied Mathematics and Statistics and can be further explored within the department's page.

+There is also an option to pursue a Five-Year BS/MAT program.
 The Master of Arts in Teaching (MAT) Mathematics Program allows certification at the graduate level for students who already have a baccalaureate degree and can be further explored at the within the School of Professional Development's site.

 Both undergraduate and graduate programs feature courses in essential methods in pedagogy as well as extensive practical experience in a variety of educational settings in neighborhood schools.
 The real and varied classroom experiences that our students experience allow them to begin teaching confident that they can handle the immediate challenges.
 Our emphasis on mathematics, the use of technology, formal and informal assessments, and the use of manipulatives provides them with the necessary background for professional growth and development.